V5 User GuideLast Updated: 8/8/2025

 Distribution channel

-The distribution channel can be: Email, SMS and Web, Display Ad
+The distribution channel can be: Email, SMS, Web, Push notification or WhatsApp.

 Campaign

-The campaign name where the activity is located
+The name of the campaign folder where the activity should be located.

 Distribution type